burstsort/Bonekeep/README.md

 This simple game was made to demonstrate and test the main functionalities of my 2D game engine.

+Executable and resource files required for the game are contained in the *bin* directory.

 Sprites and music were borrowed from Castlevania.

 The main goal of the game is to collect tasty turkey legs while avoiding the spooky skeletons.